rEDSAMK/raspberry-telegram-bot/README.md

 Support commands and auto-notify.
 When the Node.js bot will go up (example. after a RaspberryPi reboot) the bot will notify you with a message.

+Find more infos on my blog https://pluma-redsamk.rhcloud.com/.
+(Soon will be posted an article about this bot with a tutorial).

 ##Setup

 1. Install dependencies with `npm install`